 Whilst I am not yet at the stage where I can travel full time, jetting off for months on end is still a costly pursuit and people often ask how I get the money to travel.
 If you’re hoping to read about a miracle shortcut, I’m afraid I’m going to disappoint you.
 Any sort of serious saving takes commitment and hard work.
-I’m not one of those famous instagrammers and I don’t have a trust fund.
-I am just a normal British girl with a thirst for adventure and if I can afford to travel, so can you.
+I’m not one of those famous Instagrammers and I don’t have a trust fund.
+I am just a normal British girl with a thirst for adventure and if I can save money for travel, so can you.
 This is how I do it.

 Work hard and work lots